givemepower8/givemepower8.github.io/_posts/2017-05-01-How-to-Teach-Kids-Programming.md

 Instead of using index, a unique key is used to locate the item in the container.
 If the caller puts a key-value pair into a table already containing that key (and an associated value), the new value replaces the old one.

 Only one value is associated with each key as there is no duplicate keys in the container.

+### Linked list

+Linked list has no index of the items.
+Each item is a node in the linked list which has a next property instead of index.

 ## Beyond the basics